carmenlup/az-204-prep/AZ900Prep/Carmen/Labs/StorageAccount.md

 Result: The text "this configuration is local on my secret and is not avalable under source control" is printed.

+11. Keep your code clean and safe.
+Remove line that prints your secret before push under source control :)

+			Console.WriteLine(storageConnectionString);

 ### LAB 2 - Manage blobs in Storage account from .Net Core application
 $\color{green}{Objective:}$ Implementation in .Net Core for managing blobs in Azure